Automatic Composition and Optimization of Multicomponent Predictive Systems With an Extended Auto-WEKA: Application to process industry

-The results presented in Figure~\ref{fig:process-industry-results} show that including such preprocessing steps has allowed, on average, to find better MCPSs than in the NEW search space for several datasets from real chemical processes (listed in the bottom part of Table~\ref{tab:datasets}).
-Although the difference is very small, that implies that considerably extending the search space does not only have major negative effects but also can be positive for the predictive performance on these datasets.
+The results presented in Figure~\ref{fig:process-industry-results} show that including such preprocessing steps has allowed, on average, to find better MCPSs than in the NEW search space for selected datasets.
+Although the difference is small, that implies that considerably extending the search space does not only have major negative effects but also can be positive for the predictive performance on these datasets.
 It is interesting to highlight that random search was able to find the MCPSs with lowest holdout error in half of the cases, but on the other hand also presents a higher error variance.
 We believe that the reason behind this is that random search has evaluated more models than SMAC for almost all the runs (see Figure~\ref{fig:process-industry-results}-c)).
 This suggests that random search -- which evaluates more potential solutions and explores more regions of the search space -- can, and in these few cases has found better solutions than SMAC.

-The best MCPSs found for the chemical datasets are shown at the end of Table~\ref{tab:MCPS-configurations}.
-We would like to highlight that MCPSs including an attribute selection step have a considerable improvement of performance with respect to NEW (see e.g. `absorber', `catalyst' and `sulfur').
+The best MCPSs found for the chemical datasets are shown at the end of Table~\ref{tab:MCPS-configurations-industry}.
+These solutions outperform the four most popular methods for building soft sensors for process monitoring (PCA, MLP, RBF and SOM) in 4 out of 7 datasets (see $\delta$ in Table~\ref{tab:MCPS-configurations-industry}).
+Also, MCPSs including an attribute selection step have a considerable improvement of performance with respect to NEW (e.g. `absorber', `catalyst' and `sulfur').

-We also can see that there is a large difference between the CV error and the holdout test error in some of these datasets (e.g. $\epsilon = 2.60\%$ to $\mathcal{E} = 61.27\%$ in `catalyst').
+We also can see in Figure~\ref{fig:process-industry-results} that there is a large difference between the CV error and the holdout test error in some of these datasets (e.g. $\epsilon = 2.60\%$ to $\mathcal{E} = 61.27\%$ in `catalyst').
 This is due to the evolving nature of some chemical processes over time.
 The test set (last 30\% of samples) can be significantly different from the initial 70\% of data used for training the MCPS.
-We have shown in \cite{MartinSalvador2016a} how it is possible to adapt these MCPSs when there are changes in data.
+We have shown in \cite{MartinSalvador2016a} how it is possible to adapt these MCPSs, using the proposed automatic composition and optimisation approach repeatedly, without any human intervention, when there are changes in data.